AlonKellner/alonkellner.github.io/_posts/en-us/2024-11-26-weighter-presentation.md

 <!-- prettier-ignore -->
 $$ BCE(y,\hat{y})=-y⋅\ln(\hat{y})-(1-y)⋅\ln(1-\hat{y}) $$

-In our development, we began with the question: can we replace the part that penalizes errors when y is 0 with something else that will maintain the minimum point of BCE in one dimension?
+In our development, we began with the question: can we replace the part that penalizes errors when `y = 0` with something else that will maintain the minimum point of BCE in one dimension?

 <!-- prettier-ignore -->
 $$ wBCE(y,\hat{y})=-y⋅\ln(\hat{y})+f(y, \hat{y}) $$